Muslim shopper reading a packaged food label in a supermarket aisle

 Provides audit trail documentation.
 In the event of a Trading Standards investigation (UK) or a state attorney general inquiry (US), you have documentary evidence — ingredient specs, supplier certificates, audit reports — demonstrating that due diligence was applied to the halal claim.

 Builds consumer trust.
 The commercial argument for certification goes beyond legal protection.
-UK Muslim consumers, in particular, have become sophisticated about distinguishing between self-declared “halal” and certified halal.
-The presence of the HMC or HFA logo is a signal that can be verified — consumers can check both bodies’ websites for currently certified businesses.
+Muslim consumers in many markets have become sophisticated about distinguishing between self-declared “halal” and certified halal.
+A recognised certification mark is a signal that can be checked against a public register or recognised body.

 Required vs Optional Label Elements